 Statistics Explained is part of Eurostat’s website – it provides easy access to statistical information concerning the EU.
 It can also be accessed via an icon at the right-hand end of the top menu bar on most Eurostat webpages, or directly at http://epp.eurostat.ec.europa.eu/statistics_explained.

 Statistics Explained is an online publishing system about EU statistics which uses MediaWiki technology and resembles Wikipedia.
 It is a wiki-based system that presents statistical articles which together form an encyclopaedia of European statistics, completed by a glossary of the statistical concepts and terms used.
 In addition, numerous links are provided to the latest data and metadata and to further information, making Statistics Explained a portal for regular and occasional users alike.

 At present the Statistics Explained pages in English consist of more than 500 statistical articles presenting data, around 100 background articles on methodological practices or developments, and some 1 500 glossary pages defining or explaining terms; their number is continuously growing.
-The contents of the Eurostat yearbook and the Regional yearbook, almost 100 statistical articles, are also available in German and French; furthermore, a selection of 20 key articles have been inserted in 18 more EU languages.
+The contents of the online Eurostat yearbook and the online Eurostat regional yearbook, almost 100 statistical articles, are also available in German and French; furthermore, a selection of 20 key articles from these two online publications have been inserted in 18 more EU languages.